tuya/tuya-sweeper-ios-sdk/README.md

 ## Initialize the SDK

-1. Open the project to apply the setting, `Target => General`, and set `Bundle Identifier` to the value from Tuya developer center.
+1. Open the project to apply the setting, `Target => General`, and set `Bundle Identifier` to the value from the Tuya developer center.

 2. Import a security image to the project, rename the image as `t_s.bmp` from [Preparation](https://developer.tuya.com/en/docs/app-development/preparation/preparation?id=Ka69nt983bhh5), and then add the image to `Project Setting => Target => Build Phases => Copy Bundle Resources`.